Carrot-collective/Filamentalist_Rewinder/User_Mods/TPU_CDR_and_Ring_igiannakas/readme.md

 White or transparent TPU is recommended, as both can mix with any filament color without causing any visible contamination.

-90A TPU has been tested as working with 95A also likely to function correctly.
+90A and 95A TPU has been tested as working.
 Lower hardness TPU tends to have higher traction, so they are preferable.

 ## Print settings: